(This posting includes a handout which you are welcome to use with your students.)

 3) using natural statements to disagree.

-Part 1) Introductory exercise: Students are introduced to the technique and briefly work with some examples of how it is used in conversational situations.
+Part 1) Introductory exercise: Students are introduced to the expressions, the technique and briefly work with some examples of how they are used in conversational situations.

-Part 2) Structured exercise: Using the questions or prompts, students practice in pairs (Student A / Student B)stating opinions, agreeing and disagreeing using a variety of natural expressions..
-They cannot see each other’s paper.
-(See attached exercise.
-Expressing opinions
+Part 2) Structured exercise: Using the questions or prompts, students practice in pairs (Student A / Student B) stating opinions, agreeing and disagreeing using a variety of natural expressions.
+(Please note: In Step 1, Student A reads the statement and Student B responds.
+In Step 2, the roles are reversed with Student B making the statement and Student A responding.)

 You will notice that even in this structured exercise, students are given a chance to customize the statement by filling in the blanks.

 Part 3) Customizing exercise.
-In Step 3, in pairs, students are given the autonomy to write several “opinion” sentences.
+In Step 3, Student A and Student B work together.
+They are given the autonomy to write several “opinion” sentences.
 This is their chance to write about specific opinions about their classmates, school, town and national/international news.

-This is the step that assures that this activity is always up-to-date and appealing to the specific generation of students.
+This is the step that assures that this activity is always up-to-date and appealing to this specific group of students.
 Often the students make statements that about topics that were completely unknowable to the instructor.
 Some example of what students have written:

 - It seems to me that Anna (classmate) and Tanya (classmate) should find a new apartment.